Hydrodynamic Enhancement of $p$-atic Defect Dynamics

-The stress tensor on the left-hand side of Eq.~(\ref{eq:hydrodynamics}a) is customarily decomposed into a static and a dynamic contribution: i.e. $\St=\Ss+\Sd$.
-The static stress tensor is given by $\Ss=-P\mathbb{1}+\Se$, where $P$ is the pressure and $\sigma_{ij}^{({\rm e})} = -L_{p}\partial_{i}\bm{Q}_{p}\odot\partial_{j}\bm{Q}_{p}$ is the elastic stress resulting from a static distortion of the $p-$atic orientation, with the symbol $\odot$ indicating a contraction of all matching indices of the two operands yielding a tensor whose rank equates the number of unmatched indices (two in this case).
-The dynamic stress, on the other hand, can be further decomposed into a {\em viscous} or energy dissipating part and a {\em reactive} or energy preserving part: i.e. $\Sd=\Sv+\Sr$.
-The former given by $\Sv=2\eta\traceless{\bm{u}}$, with $\eta$ the shear viscosity; while the latter takes the form
+We customarily decompose the total stress $\St$ into a static and a dynamic contribution: $\St=\Ss+\Sd$.
+The static stress tensor is given by $\Ss=-P\mathbb{1}+\Se$, where $P$ is the pressure and $\sigma_{ij}^{({\rm e})} = -L_{p}\partial_{i}\bm{Q}_{p}\odot\partial_{j}\bm{Q}_{p}$ the elastic stress resulting from a static distortion of the $p-$atic orientation; the symbol $\odot$ indicates a contraction of all matching indices of the two operands yielding a tensor whose rank equates the number of unmatched indices (two in this case).
+We further decompose the dynamic stress into a {\em viscous} or energy dissipating part and a {\em reactive} or energy preserving part: $\Sd=\Sv+\Sr$.
+The former is given by $\Sv=2\eta\traceless{\bm{u}}$, with $\eta$ the shear viscosity, while the latter takes the form

-Both this terms result from a departure from the lowest free energy state and, together with the elastic stress $\Se$, can drive backflow (see e.g. Ref.~\cite{Oswald:2005}).